pragma-/pbot/doc/QuickStart.md

 ### Installing CPAN modules

-PBot has many features; some of these depend on Perl modules written by others.
+Some of PBot's features depend on the availability of Perl modules written by third parties.
+To use such PBot features, the modules listed in the [`MODULES`](https://github.com/pragma-/pbot/blob/master/MODULES) file need to be installed.
-This list can be found in the `MODULES` file in the root directory of this source.

 The modules may be installed with a simple command: